|The Vietminh Logo|

 Red and Black all over

-All of this meant that when the war finally ended and most of the invaders left Vietnam, the Vietminh could turn back to their task of reunifying Indochina, though it seemed that the cultists of the Circle of Lightning would not be going anywhere.
-With the Indochina war heating up once again, the war has entered a seasaw stage as the Communist forces, the Alliance Forces, and the Circle of Lightning entered their uneasy stalemate.
+All of this meant that when the war finally ended and most of the invaders left Vietnam, the Vietminh could turn back to their task of reunifying Indochina, though it seemed that the cultists of the Circle of Lightning and the dogged Monarchists, would not be going anywhere.
+With the Indochina war heating up once again, the war has entered a seasaw stage as the Communist forces, the Alliance Forces, the Monarchists, and the Circle of Lightning entered their uneasy stalemate.

 Units & Buildings